kislayverma/throo/README.md

 Clone this repository to your system.

 ### Configure proxy routes
-Open the "src/main/resources/spring/beans-proxy-routes.xml" file with your favourite and add the routes you want to proxy there along with other data to get this proxy working.
+Open the "src/main/resources/spring/beans-proxy-routes.xml" file with your favourite editor and add the routes you want to proxy there along with other data to get this proxy working.
 A few sample routes are given under "src/main/resources/spring/samples/".

 ### Build
 mvn clean package